Amplitude-Developer-Docs/amplitude-dev-center/docs/data/deprecated-sdks/android.md

 ---
 title: Android (Itly)
 description: This SDK is deprecated.
-Learn how to install and use the Ampli SDK for the Android Java and Kotlin runtimes.
+Learn how to install and use the Ampli Wrapper for the Android Java and Kotlin runtimes.
 icon: material/android
 search:
   exclude: true